ansys/pyansys/README.rst

 - `PyDPF-Core <https://dpfdocs.pyansys.com/>`__ : Post-Processing using the Data Processing Framework (DPF).
 More complex yet and more powerful post-processing APIs.
 - `PyDPF-Post <https://postdocs.pyansys.com/>`__ : Streamlined and simplified DPF Post Processing.
 Higher level package and uses ``ansys-dpf-core``.
 - `Legacy PyMAPDL Reader <https://readerdocs.pyansys.com/>`__: Legacy result file reader.
 Supports result files from MAPDL v14.5 to the current release.
-- `Granta MI BoM Analytics <https://grantami.docs.pyansys.com/>`__: Pythonic interface to Granta MI BoM Analytic Services.
+- `Granta MI BoM Analytics <https://grantami.docs.pyansys.com/>`__: Pythonic interface to Granta MI BoM Analytics Services.

 This is an expanding and developing project.
 Feel free to post issues on the various GitHub pages in this document.
 For additional support,